 What do you hear?
 If you know these films, you might recall the music that accompanies these events.
-A musical motif allow filmmakers to communicate a signature characteristic of a story in an engaging and immersive way.
+A musical version of a motif that allows filmmakers to communicate a signature characteristic of a story in an engaging and immersive way.

-Now that we’ve touched on some leitmotif examples, let’s break down the leitmotif definition.
+Now that we’ve touched on some brief leitmotif examples, let’s break down a more official leitmotif definition.

 What is a leitmotif?

-A leitmotif is a series of overtures, usually musical, that are used recurrently to enforce tone or to recall a theme.
-Translated from the German, leitmotivs were popularized by German composer Richard Wagner and used chiefly in the opera from the late 19th century to the early 20th century.
+A leitmotif is a repeating melodic phrase in music that is used to represent a character, setting, emotion, or theme.
+Translated from the German, leitmotivs were popularized by German composer Richard Wagner and used chiefly in the opera during the 19th and 20th centuries.
 These musical motifs are now most recognizable in soundtracks for film and television, and are widely synonymous with the works of John Williams.